Emirates Towers (Dubai Metro)

 Emirates Towers (Arabic: أبراج الإمارات) is a rapid transit station on the Red Line of the Dubai Metro in Dubai.

 History

 Emirates Towers station opened on 30 April 2010 along with five other stations along the already-operating Red Line and a westward extension to Ibn Battuta, also a new station.

 Location

 Located southwest of the historic centre of Dubai, Emirates Towers station lies between Bur Dubai and many of the city's larger new developments.
-To the east are the Emirates Towers and Museum of the Future, after which the station is named.
+To the east are the Emirates Towers, after which the station is named, and the Museum of the Future, to which it is connected via a walkway.
 Also nearby are numerous hotels.

 Station layout

 Like many other stations on the Red Line, Emirates Towers lies on a viaduct parallel to the east side of Sheikh Zayed Road.
 It is classified as a type 1 station, indicating a setup with a ground-level concourse and two elevated side platforms with two tracks.